mcndt/noteshare.space/README.md

 4. Automatically run `prisma migrate deploy` to keep the database schema up-to-date.
 5. Start the storage service and web application after succesfuly database migration.

+The docker-compose.yml file is suited for testing on a Windows-based system.
+If you are running locally on Linux or deploying to a server, you will have to change some of the configuration in the Compose file.
+See [this thread](https://github.com/mcndt/noteshare.space/issues/15) for more info.

 ## Environment variables

 Both the **webapp** and **server** have use environment variables for configuration.